 Cameroon-PCLG was established in 2013 and is convened by the Network for Environment and Sustainable Development (NESDA-CA).
 It is nested within “Greg Forêts”, the Cameroon branch of the Forest Governance Learning Group (FCLG).

-Cameroon PCLG is one of the beneficiaries of wider support provided to the PCLG by the Arcus Foundation.
-Under this grant, Cameroon PCLG is further strengthening its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.
-The following are some of the activities Cameroon PCLG members are working on:
+Cameroon-PCLG has benefited from support provided by the Arcus Foundation.
+Between 2013 and 2015, Cameroon-PCLG strengthened its relationships with development organisations, private sector actors, parliamentarians and other institutions that influence investment decisions in great ape ranges.
+This enabled Cameroon-PCLG members to:

 map conservation organisations in Cameroon and analyse existing conservation policies;

 study private and public sector development actors and the impact of their activities on conservation and great apes; and

 organise capacity building workshops for local communities to raise awareness of issues surrounding great ape–human conflicts.

 Cameroon-PCLG has received further support from Arcus foundation to continue these efforts into 2018 and 2019.
 This work is part of PCLG's broader thematic interest in great apes.

 Cameroon PCLG periodically publishes workshop reports, discussion papers and policy briefs.
 These can be viewed at PCLG Publications.